francescopiccia/lowtran-piccia/README.md

 ---
 ## Changes wrt main repo

->We implemented an clear interface to some additional parameters used by lowtran, such as areosol scattering.
+>We implemented a clear interface to lowtran with some additional parameters not available in the original repository, such as areosol scattering.
 We also removed matlab code and we will only use python.
 ---

 LOWTRAN7 atmospheric absorption extinction model.